kemoo13/PyBer_Analysis/README.md

 <img src="Resources/summary_table.png" width="800">

-A bubble chart was produced in order to show a visual representation of the relationship between the average fare and the total number of rides per city type.
+A bubble chart was produced in order to show a visual representation of the relationship between the average fare and the total number of rides per city type:

 <img src="Resources/ride_share_bubble.png" width="600">